PhilDL/ts-ghost/packages/ts-ghost-admin-api/README.md

 ## About The Project

 `@ts-ghost/admin-api` provides a strongly-typed TypeScript client to interract with the Ghost Admin API based on [Zod](https://github.com/colinhacks/zod) schemas passed through a QueryBuilder and then a Fetcher.
+It is made to interract with the Ghost Admin API with authentication by key.
+Not all the resources are supported yet.

+Available resources:
+- `/posts`
+- `/pages`
+- `/members`

 ## Install